 “Canada and the others have to be very careful not to bait Trump, to not go out of our way to make things awkward for him.
 This is what you call diplomacy; this is what Peter’s biggest challenge is going to be.
 He can’t walk away from the fact that we have differences on some of these fundamental issues.”

-Boehm has been asked many times over the past few months, including by me, his thoughts on the threat of a “G6 plus one” dynamic rearing its head at the summit.
+Boehm has been asked many times over the past few months, including by me in December, his thoughts on the threat of a “G6 plus one” dynamic rearing its head at the summit.
 When we spoke in May, a week after Trump announced the United States would be pulling out of the Iran nuclear deal, his response to the question remained more or less the same: he has a great relationship with his US counterpart, and they speak frequently to try and work through any thorny issues.

 “You will run into disagreements, you saw that last year in Taormina,” Boehm says.
 “We’ve seen it in the past, too, where the discussion on the global economy has been a fiscal stimulus-versus-austerity discussion — that did not involve the US on the austerity, that was Germany.